FJROAR/RiskDevelopment/README.md

 On this document, each software tool (which will be into a folder) developed will be described.

-(1) Altman: It is a R shiny app which computes the possibility for being in bankruptcy according to some simple financial variables of a enterprise.
-You can choose among different kind of enterprise.
-There are up to 9 Altman model ready to be applied.
+(1) Altman: It is a R shiny app which computes for an enterprise, what is the possibility of being in bankruptcy according to some simple financial variables.
+You can choose among different kind of enterprises.
+There are 3 Altman models ready to be applied which define up to 9 Risk Zone for each enterprise analyzed.